Graphs is a tool for viewing statistics on sales and impressions of your products.

 - warehouse type: statistics on product sales from Ozon warehouses, seller’s warehouses, and delivery from abroad.

-- Graph details: view statistics by days, weeks, and months.
+- Graph details: detailed statistics by days, weeks, and months.

-- Graph: click on the graph to view the metrics for a specific day and the difference from the previous one.
+- Graph: hover over the graph to view the metrics for a specific day and the difference from the previous one.

-- Metrics: two basic metrics are available: quantity and total order value for a specific period.
+- Metrics: the number and total cost of orders for a specific period.

 Premium subscription graph settings

-Groupings: select the sorting method for products in the graph: by categories, brands, models.
+- Groupings: product sorting in the graph by categories, brands, models.

 How to create a set of metrics